816.792.2360

 When DTI levels become too high, lenders may view the loan as higher risk because financial stress could make repayment more difficult.

-Situations Where Refinancing With High DTI May Still Be Possible
+When Refinancing With a High DTI May Still Be Possible

 Even if your DTI ratio is above typical guidelines, lenders may still consider refinancing depending on the overall financial profile.